Language Preferences for Applications

 Use the Merchants API to retrieve the

 language_code for a seller.
-The merchant language is the ultimate fallback language if the location’s language does not apply.
-For example, if your application sends a daily status report to a seller and applies to all their locations, then it is best to use the language of the overall merchant for the communication.
+The merchant language is the ultimate fallback language if the location’s language doesn't apply.
+For example, if your application sends a daily status report to a seller and applies to all their locations, then it's best to use the language of the overall merchant for the communication.

 There are several other introductory topics provided for a new developer to quickly learn the basics of developing applications with Square.
 For more information, see Basics of Building Applications with Square.